Skip to main content

 Investigator, Pediatric Oncology Branch at NCI

-Motivated by challenging questions and personal experiences, Dr. Troy McEachron's (he/him) journey into pediatric oncology began with a pivotal realization: children are not just small adults, and their diseases require unique approaches.
-Now focusing on osteosarcoma, the most common bone tumor in young patients, he's dedicated to improving patient outcomes and increasing participation of underrepresented populations in research.
+Motivated by challenging questions and personal experiences, Dr. Troy McEachron's journey into pediatric oncology began with a pivotal realization: children are not just small adults, and their diseases require unique approaches.
+Now focusing on osteosarcoma, the most common bone tumor in young patients, he's dedicated to improving patient outcomes and increasing patient participation in clinical and biomedical research.

 Data sharing is crucial to this work.
 "Sharing data allows us to transcend limitations of individual research efforts," Troy said.
-"By pooling our collective knowledge, we gain a more comprehensive understanding of the disease landscape, enabling us to identify commonalities and differences across diverse patient populations."
+"By pooling our collective knowledge, we gain a more comprehensive understanding of the disease landscape."

 Outside the lab, Troy enjoys photography, balancing long-term research with moments of instant gratification.